 Founded in 2008, the Summit Free Market is a volunteer, student-run program that works to reduce the amount of reusable material that enters Summit’s waste stream.
-Since its inception, an estimated 5000 Summit Free Market volunteers have kept more than 100,000 tons of reusable material from the waste stream, saving the City of Summit more than $25K in garbage tipping fees through its popular and successful community reuse initiative.
+Since its inception, an estimated 2500 Summit Free Market volunteers have kept more than 160 tons of reusable material from the waste stream, saving the City of Summit more than $25K in garbage tipping fees through its popular and successful community reuse initiative.
 The Summit Free Market holds events on the second Saturday of each month.
 Learn more at www.summitfreemarket.org.